-Blockchain technology could be used to provide the records of digitally permanent and audit-able payments.
+Blockchain app development could be used to provide the records of digitally permanent and audit-able payments.
 The records are supervised by companies, which assemble and market the final product in the cooperation with multiple suppliers of spare parts for the product.

 3. Paying Employees